urbit/urbit/README.markdown

 To install dependencies pick either one of Homebrew or Macports, but not both:
   Homebrew -
-  `brew install git gmp libsigsegv openssl libtool`
+  `brew install git gmp libsigsegv openssl libtool autoconf automake`

   Macports -
-  `sudo port install git gmp libsigsegv openssl`
+  `sudo port install git gmp libsigsegv openssl autoconf automake`

 Although automake/autoconf/libtool are generally installed by default, some have reported needing to uninstall and reinstall those three packages, at least